RSS

 The First Persian Gulf War (also known as the Iran-Iraq War)(1980-1988) - In 1975, Iraq and Iran came to an agreement on the disputed Shatt al-Arab waterway which provides Iraq’s only outlet to the sea.
 In exchange for Iran stopping support for Kurdish rebels, Iraq agreed to share the Shatt al-Arab with Iran.
 This and other disputes over their common border, plus the belief that the 1979 revolution had weakened Iran, led Iraqi leader Saddam Hussein to launch an invasion of Iran on September 22, 1980.
 After initial successes, the Iraqi army ground to a halt and soon retreated under repeated assaults by the numerically larger Iranian Army and Revolutionary Guards.
 After the Iranians pushed the war into Iraq, Saddam’s forces began using chemical weapons.
 By 1988, both nations faced exhaustion and, after nearly a million casualties between them, agreed to end the conflict.

-The Tanker War -(1984-1988)–Iran and Iraq each attacked oil tankers and oil facilities in the Persian Gulf in an effort to damage each other’s economy.
+The Tanker War (1984-1988)–Iran and Iraq each attacked oil tankers and oil facilities in the Persian Gulf in an effort to damage each other’s economy.
 The United States entered the fray in 1987 by "reflagging" several Kuwaiti oil tankers, thereby providing them with American legal and military protection.
 Iran continued to attack these ships, provoking violent American responses.

-Iran’s Proxy War with Israel -(1980s-Present)–Iran openly supports and arms Israel’s enemies, Syria, Hamas, and Hezbollah.
+Iran’s Proxy War with Israel (1980s-Present)–Iran openly supports and arms Israel’s enemies, Syria, Hamas, and Hezbollah.
 Israel and the United States consider Iran to be a party to the warfare waged by Hamas, Hezbollah, and the tensions with Syria.

-PEJAK Kurdish Rebellion -(1998-Present)–The Party for a Free Life in Iranian Kurdistan (PEJAK) is a Kurdish guerrilla force fighting for freedom from Iran.
+PEJAK Kurdish Rebellion (1998-Present)–The Party for a Free Life in Iranian Kurdistan (PEJAK) is a Kurdish guerrilla force fighting for freedom from Iran.
 Believed to be supported by the Kurds in Iraq as well as by the United States.

-Proxy War with the United States -(Current)–Iran and the United States are, for all intents and purposes, engaged in a mutual proxy war against each other.
+Proxy War with the United States (Current)–Iran and the United States are, for all intents and purposes, engaged in a mutual proxy war against each other.
 The United States alleges that Iran is supplying weapons, training, money, and cross-border bases to anti-American forces in both Iraq and Afghanistan.
 Iran is meanwhile alleging that the United States is arming and encouraging Kurdish, Azeri, Arab (Khuzistani), and Baluchi militants in rebellion against Tehran.
 This all serves as a backdrop for the possibility of a new war between the United States and Iran.
 Such an "Iran War," in addition to the current Iraq War and Afghanistan War could destabalize the Middle East and jeopardize the West’s oil supplies.

 Sources: